1. Membership requirements

 Adults are 18 to 59.
 Fines and charges are payable at the adult rate for the late return of all borrowed items (including children’s items).
 Loan charges are payable on all audio/visual items.
 See charges leaflet.

-Pensioners are adults over 60.
+Pensioners are adults aged 60 and over.
 Fines are charged at the concessionary rate for the late return of all borrowed items (including children’s items) and loan charges are payable on all audio/visual items.
 See charges leaflet.

 Short-term residents – anyone who is staying in the neighbourhood temporarily for at least a month, and is for example, in short-term accommodation, at a language school, working as an au pair etc. Fines are payable at the adult rate for the late return of all borrowed items (including children’s items) and loan charges are payable on any audio/visual items borrowed under the temporary entitlement.
 See charges leaflet.